 Other than vocational training projects, UNAMID, through its CLIPs programme, has also supported the construction of youth centers in the town.
-So far, two youth centers, one in Ardamata, on the outskirts of El Geneina, and the other in El Shatei, located in the heart of the town, are operational.
-These serve as neutral platforms for Darfuri youth to discuss their concerns and problems.
+So far, two youth centers, one in Ardamata, on the outskirts of El Geneina, and the other in El Shatei, located in the heart of the town, are operational. serve as neutral platforms for Darfuri youth to discuss their concerns and problems.
 Moreover, a variety of activities, including literacy classes and awareness-raising workshops on important issues such as HIV/AIDS are regularly organized in these centers.
-Such youth centers in different parts of West Darfur, including El Geneina, have received official recognition from the Ministry of Youth, Sports and Culture.
+Such youth centers have received official recognition from the Ministry of Youth, Sports and Culture.

-"The youth centers in West Darfur, built with UNAMID's support, have become a vital advocacy tool for youth-based issues," explains Mr. Mohammed Mukhtar, Director, Youth Department, Ministry of Culture, Youth and Sports, West Darfur.
+"The vouth centers in West Darfur, built with UNAMID's support, have become a vital advocacy tool for youth-based issues," explains Mr. Mohammed Mukhtar, Director, Youth Department, Ministry of Culture, Youth and Sports, West Darfur.
 Mr. Mukhtar adds that the establishment of such centers is among the top priorities of his department.
-He also says he believes that the youth-development oriented activities organized in these centers are instrumental in furnishing young people with the knowledge and skills necessary to adapt to the changing situation in Darfur, thereby laying the foundations for more stable community dynamics.
+He also says he believes that the youthdevelopment oriented activities organized in these centers are instrumental in furnishing young people with the knowledge and skills necessary to adapt to the changing situation in Darfur, thereby laving the foundations for more stable community dynamics.

-El Geneina has also made considerable advances in cultural and intellectual spheres.
-An outstanding feature of the town is the number of mosques and the intensive sessions provided by the Ouran Centers.
+An outstanding feature of the town is the number of mosques and the intensive sessions provided by the Quran Centers.
 Most families send their children to these Centers where they are educated about Islam and its teachings as well as taught communications skills in formal Arabic.
 These Centers are accredited and encouraged by the Government of Sudan.
 Moreover, they extend their curriculum to all who are interested in acquiring authentic knowledge about the Holy Quran.
-Moreover, a daily prayer dedicated toward sustainable peace in Darfur is read at almost every mosque here.